 Here’s an example of how you could apply an inbound marketing strategy for your website:

 Attracting Leads – When people open your site, they want their questions answered.
 Offer them informative content that you’ve published on your blog, case studies, product documentation, and service pages.

 Engage Leads – If your content is not enough to convert leads, it is time to initiate a conversation.
 Potential customers can request help, or you can ping them via live chat asking whether they require any additional help or information.

 Delight Leads – Ensure that potential customers are satisfied with the information that they’re receiving, and ask them to rate the experience.
 If they opt for the product, make sure they’re pleased with the customer experience even after the sale.

-Don’t forget that every good marketing strategy must be regularly monitored and improved.
+Don’t forget that every good marketing and publishing strategy must be regularly monitored and improved.
 Decide on the crucial metrics that correlate with your business goals, such as: